%%capture

 )

-function using Manim as backend allows to use a variety of customization options to visualize temporal graphs and outputs a video.
-Some examples are provided below, e.g. the node_size
+The plot function using Manim as backend allows to use a variety of customization options to visualize temporal graphs and outputs a video.
+Some examples are provided below, e.g. the node_size or the edge_size.

 pp.plot(